 If you are going to a park that also has a water park or water feature, swimsuits – especially rash guards (swim shirts, either short or long sleeve) are great!

 Hydration is important especially on hot days.
-Even if your park doesn’t allow you to bring in drinks, bring water bottles you can fill up at water fountains or concession stands.
+Even if your park doesn’t allow you to bring in drinks, bring reusable water bottles you can fill up at water fountains or concession stands.
 It can be a struggle to stay hydrated and cool, so make sure you take water breaks.

 Food & Snacks

 Not every park allows you to bring in food, but if they do, be prepared with food.
 Keep in mind too that if you have a food allergy or intolerance, you can bring a note and your own food.
 It will save you money and time – plus peace of mind if you have food allergies.
 Another option is to bring a cooler of food and go back to the car for lunch.
 This can be a trek – but waiting in line and paying for food inside the park can take a lot of time and money.

 And if you can bring your own food, I highly recommend it.
 Park food can mean a lot of junk food, and eating junk food all day, combined with walking for hours (often in the heat) leave me feeling pretty gross.
 Even if I can bring some fruit and granola bars (my favorite are PROBARs), having some real nutrition instead of sugary drinks, popcorn and pizza, makes a HUGE difference.